-DFA employees are responsible to safeguard personal information to ensure confidentiality of the information.
+DFA employees are responsible for safeguarding personal information to ensure the confidentiality of the information.
 DFA will only collect personal information required to pursue its business operations and comply with government reporting and disclosure requirements.
 Sensitive information collected by DFA may include customer names, addresses, telephone numbers, e-mail addresses, emergency contact information, social security numbers, date of birth, benefit plan enrollment information, which may include dependent information, and school/college or certification credentials.
-All sensitive information must be maintained in a secure manner in compliance with all applicable law.
+All sensitive information must be maintained securely in compliance with all applicable laws.